MMaquet/signal-inference-optimization/README.md

 ---

+## Relationship with LLMO

+LLMO analyzes and adjusts outputs —
+what systems produce after reconstruction.

+SIO structures inputs —
+what systems receive before reconstruction begins.

+One optimizes the result.
+The other conditions the material.

+Two disciplines.
+Two moments.
+One pipeline.

+---

 ## Status

 This repository establishes the conceptual foundation of Signal Inference Optimization.

 It will evolve toward:

 - applied methodologies
 - inference audit models
 - operational frameworks